 What can Owners do?

-The essential message from this article is “CATCH IT EARLY”.
+The essential message for owners is “CATCH IT EARLY”.
 PK is a progressive disease and when caught in the early stages is much more manageable.
 Don’t wait until one day you suddenly notice your pug is not seeing things very well.
 When that happens it’s likely that PK may be at an advanced stage.

 - It is recommended that pugs should be checked for the presence of PK every 6-12 months.